sanskrit/raw_etexts_english/blogs/manasataramgini/2006-04-14_the-pathetic-state-of-hindus.md

 +++
-title = "The pathetic state ofxa0Hindus"
+title = "The pathetic state of Hindus"

 +++
 The Hindus are under the smug belief that they are no longer under the